 There are a couple of simple, but important technical steps you can take to give your products and content a better chance of appearing in relevant search.

 Forget the “80/20” or “20/80” rule.
 There may be, in theory, no reason you have to Pin anyone else’s content to your Pinterest account.
 “Sacrilege!” you say?
 It’s true.
-Sarah Hoople Shere, Head of Product Marketing at Pinterest confirmed this for us.
+Sarah Hoople Shere, Head of Product Marketing at Pinterest, confirmed this for us.

 You can and should Pin your content to more than one Board.
-It’s good practice to have one Board which contains all of your blog and catalog content and nothing else.
+It’s good practice to have one Board that contains all of your blog and catalog content and nothing else.
 You’ll likely find that Board, being a unique resource in the Pinterest universe, performs well in terms of engagement and traffic.